Emmankoko/Open_source_reports/RAIDFRAME/blog.md

 The /dev/dk* are the NetBSD disk partition (wedge) driver used for the independent disks, see dk(4) and dkctl(8).

-This, by default, sets up a 128 sectors per stripe unit and a first in first out queueing algorithm and a max queue length of 100.
+This, by default, sets up a 128 sectors per stripe unit and a first in first out queuing algorithm and a max queue length of 100.

 This can be similarly translated into the raid.conf structure in the setup below.